trek region

 Steep 2 hours ascent followed by a steep descent following a gentle walk in the meadows (5 hrs, 10 km)

 Today we will trek to Kishansar Lake via Gadsar Pass.
-From your campsite, you can spot a very thin line traveling through the side of the mountain, this is the trail that you need to follow today.
+From your campsite, you can spot a very thin line travelling through the side of the mountain, this is the trail that you need to follow today.
 A climb of about an hour and a half will take you to the top of a ridge, another 45 minutes in the climb and you will arrive at a spot that will totally captivate you with an amazing view.
 There comes a point from which you can see the Kishansar and Vishansar Lakes together in full view.
 This enchanting view accompanies you all the way to the top of the Gadsar Pass.
 The Gadsar Pass lies at an altitude of 13,750 ft and is the highest point on today’s trek.
 Relish the view from the top of the Gadsar Pass for a while before moving ahead.
 On the horizon line on one side are the snow-clad majesties of the Himalayas and on the other side, a gorgeous valley stretches with 2-3 small lakes visible from the top.
 The peaks that you can see from the top of Gadsar Pass lie out of the Line Of Control (LOC).

 Once you reach the Gadsar Pass, it is a steep descent below and en route, you will first spot the Yamsar Lake, a quaint little lake not very popular among the people.
 Yamsar Lake can serve as the first landmark that takes you to Kishansar Lake.
 Continue from Yamsar and about an hour of descent will bring you again to flat grasslands or meadows of the beautiful Kashmir Valley.
 This time the valley is a bit narrower, the mountains surrounding the meadow on either side.
 Multi-colored flowers line the green grass of the valley and give it an ethereal look.
 Once you have arrived at the area near the blue Irises, Gadsar is not far away.
 Soon you will reach Gadsar, one of the prettiest alpine lakes you have ever seen.
 Gadsar Lake lies at an altitude of 12,000 ft and the sheer beauty of it will leave you speechless.
 Gadsar is located at the base of mighty snow-covered peaks.
 On the one side, you will see snow blocks cascading down to the lake from the mountains, and on the other side, you can see colorful flowers and greenery making for a mesmerizing sight.